PresidentSam100/Sam-MIT-Future-Makers/README.md

 Reflection:

-Lesson:
+Lesson: I learned about loss functions which primarily aid in portraying the error of the model between the predicted value and actual value.
+I also learned that the mean squared error loss is similar to a least-squares regression line in statistics as they both use some methods in trying to minimize the effect of incorrect or otherwise less accurate predictions for data.

 #### Day 15 (July 20th, 2021)

-I listened to Daniel Ranallo discuss his view on the importance of Artificial Intelligence and Machine Learning and realized the possibilities and growth of such a field in the future where technology is becoming increasingly important and will guide much of our lives.
+Reflection: I listened to Daniel Ranallo discuss his view on the importance of Artificial Intelligence and Machine Learning and realized the possibilities and growth of such a field in the future where technology is becoming increasingly important and will guide much of our lives.

 #### Day 16 (July 21th, 2021)

 Reflection:

 Lesson:

 #### Day 17 (July 22nd, 2021)
 I learned about image classification and some of the tools that could be used but also encountered and learned some significant challenges that were possible with image classification such as the illumination or viewpoint variation that would make it harder.